0xsoniclabs/bertha/block-db-go-bindings/cmd/block-db/README.md

 ```

 After replacing Carmen in Bertha's [go.mod](./../../go.mod) file with the manually
-build version of Carmen, the following command can be used to replay blocks with
+build version of Carmen and importing the experimental package in [state.go](./app/state.go),
-enabled Tracy support:
+the following command can be used to replay blocks with enabled Tracy support:
 ```
 go run --tags enable_tracy ./cmd/block-db replay -g sonic.json -db ../.blockdb -e 100 --db-schema 6 --db-variant rust-memory
 ```